Intertain: Chapter 08

 No Man’s Sky was one of the most talked about titles of last year, but not always for the right reasons.
-Nevertheless, if there was one aspect that saw delivery, it was the sheer magnitude of its digital cosmos.
-The procedurally generated space discovery experience offered gamers 18 quintillion full-sized celestial bodies to explore.
+Nevertheless, if there was one aspect that delivered, it was the sheer magnitude of its digital cosmos.
+The procedurally generated space discovery experience offered 18 quintillion full-sized celestial bodies to explore.
 Even if a player visited one of these planets every second, and could travel between them instantly, seeing the whole game would still take 585 billion years.

 Daniel had 15 minutes with the controller, so to say that he only scratched the surface would be the understatement of an eternity.
 Such is the withering, infinitesimal nature of man, who is but a momentary speck of dust among the unfathomable immensity of the universe entire.
 This becomes ever apparent upon knowing that reality is, in fact, immeasurably bigger than this “tiny” game.